SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 }
 ```

-You can learn more about the `tsconfig.json` file [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html "Typescript's tsconfig.json documentation")
+You can learn more about the `tsconfig.json` file [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html "Typescript's tsconfig.json documentation").

 ### Configuring Webpack for Typescript